witnessmenow/Universal-Arduino-Telegram-Bot/examples/ESP8266/FlashledBot/README.md

 #ESP8266 - Flashled Bot

-This is a basic example of how to receive commands using ESP8266TelegramBOT.
+This is a basic example of how to receive commands using UniversalTelegramBot for ESP8266 based boards.

-The application will turn on and off an led based on commands received via telegram
+The application will turn on and off an LED based on commands received via telegram.

 Application originally written by [Giancarlo Bacchio](giancarlo.bacchio@gmail.com) for [ESP8266-TelegramBot library](https://github.com/Gianbacchio/ESP8266-TelegramBot)